Terces Jobs is also available in your country: United States. Starting good opportunities here now!

 Knowledge, Skills and Abilities:

-• Knowledge of safe work procedures
+• Knowledge of safe work procedures.

 • Ability to courteously answer questions and deal with the public.

-• Ability to use a variety of tools and equipment
+• Ability to use a variety of tools and equipment variety of tools and equipment.

-Drivers License and Record Checks
+Driver’s License and Record Checks:

 • 5 years accumulation of no more than 9 points, not in excess of 3 points per single year